Current Location – Monrovia, CA

-Sister Daniel Joseph Pardini, or “D.J.,” spent thirty-two years ministering to the people of Hong Kong and Hawaii.
-Born in San Jose, California she desired to dedicate herself to God as early as age fifteen, so in 1962, at twenty-one, Sister entered Maryknoll.
+Sister Daniel Joseph Pardini or “D.J.,” spent thirty-two years ministering to the people of Hong Kong and Hawaii.
+Born in San Jose, California she desired to dedicate herself to God as early as age fifteen, so on October 18,1962, at twenty-one, she entered Maryknoll at their novitiate in Valley Park, MO.

-Prior to joining, Sister D.J. had become an R.N. at O’Connor Hospital.
-After professing first vows, she also earned her A.A. at Rogers College and then set out for Hong Kong.
-Arriving in 1966, Sister D.J. found herself immersed in the challenges of a foreign culture.
+After professing first vows, she also earned an Associate of Arts-General Studies from Rogers College and then was assigned to Hong Kong in 1966.
+Sister D.J. found herself immersed in the challenges of a foreign culture.
 The bustle and grit of the city were unfamiliar, though her interactions with the people, as she immersed herself in language study, brought her to a new understanding and love for the Chinese.

 Sister D.J. began work as a Supervisor at Our Lady of Maryknoll Hospital in 1967, continuing, in the years that followed, as Assistant Nurse in the Female and then the Chronic Wards.